 In almost every company, you can find at least one employee who displays a bad attitude.
-Negative attitudes can poison the entire workplace, though, and decrease morale, motivation, creativity, decision making and productivity.
-In 2014, the National Labor Relations Board (NLRB) ruled that a Boiling Springs, South Carolina, restaurant owner could fire an employee who complained to customers about the company and its policies.
-Based on this ruling, your company can take several steps as you address negative employee attitudes, maintain a positive workplace environment and protect your company's future.
+Negative attitudes can poison the entire workplace and decrease morale, motivation, creativity, decision making and productivity.

 Focus on Business Disruption

-You may wish to ban negative behavior because it affects your company's reputation.
-However, keep the bigger picture in mind.
+You may wish to ban negative behavior because it affects your company's reputation, but keep the bigger picture in mind.
 An employee’s negative attitude can affect morale and productivity throughout the company, cause you to lose key employees and turn away customers.
-You could lose income and jeopardize your company, and that business disruption gives you a legitimate reason to ban negative behavior.
+That business disruption gives you a legitimate reason to address and prohibit harmful behavior.

 Track on Behavior Not Attitude